What Tenants Can Do TODAY

 - Are you a tenant?
 Join the Facebook group Arkansas Renters United.

-- Is your landlord trying to evict you for no good reason, or because COVID caused you to fall behind on your rent?
+- Is your landlord trying to evict you for no good reason?
 Try to get a lawyer.
 Tenants with lawyers fare much better in court.
 The Center for Arkansas Legal Services and Legal Aid of Arkansas represent tenants who meet their requirements.
 Both groups also offer many free self-help forms on their website.

 - If you are a tenant in public housing, or a Section 8 tenant, you actually have more rights than other Arkansas tenants.
 HUD (the U.S. Department of Housing and Urban Development) is a good starting point because it regulates these types of housing.